 On June 8, 2021, a securities class action complaint was filed in the U.S. District Court for the Northern District of California against the Company and two of its officers.
 The plaintiff is a purported stockholder of the Company.
 The complaint alleges that defendants violated Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5 by making false and misleading statements and omissions of material fact about the Company's disclosure controls and procedures with respect to its marketing of DSUVIA.
 The complaint seeks unspecified damages, interest, attorneys' fees, and other costs.
 On December 16, 2021, the Court appointed co-lead plaintiffs.
 Plaintiffs' amended complaint was filed on March 7, 2022.
 The amended complaint names the Company and three of its officers and continues to allege that defendants violated Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5 by making false and misleading statements and omissions of material fact about the Company's disclosure controls and procedures with respect to its marketing of DSUVIA.
-The complaint also alleges a violation of Section 20A of the Exchange Act against the individual defendants for alleged insider trading.
-Defendants' motion to dismiss the amended complaint is due May 6, 2022.
+The amended complaint also alleges a violation of Section 20A of the Exchange Act against the individual defendants for alleged insider trading.
+On May 6, 2022, the Company filed a motion to dismiss the amended complaint with prejudice and briefing was complete on July 21, 2022.
+A hearing on the motion to dismiss is set for September 1, 2022.